Some Redirection options affect your site as a whole, and can be found on the Site page. This includes:

 You can migrate multiple permalinks.

-Note that this feature is in beta and does handle every type of permalink.
+Note that this feature is in beta and does not handle every type of permalink.
+If your permalink is not supported then you will need to use a regular expression, or manually redirect each URL.
+There is no alternative.